gott1999/SimpleEncrype/README.md

 - This is a encryption application for education.
 - All of you can use by legal.
-- There's question or advice? mail to 'gott1999@fomail.com'.
+- There's question or advice? mail to 'gott1999@fomail.com' or 'yanyu.xww@qq.com'.
+-
+-
+-
+-
+-
+- ps. gott1999 and yanyu both my name.